This post may contain affiliate links. Please read my Privacy Policy.

 They are very similar; in fact, I would say close cousins.
 Compote is a simple fruit sauce with chunks of fruit in the sauce.
 Jam, on the other hand, is cooked into a spreadable form.

 Compote does not can well, and I do not recommend it.
-As an alternative, compote does freeze well—place in an air-tight container or freezer bag and store for up to three months.
+As an alternative, I recommend freezing.
+To freeze, place the sauce in an airtight container or freezer bag and store it for up to three months.

 Fruit preserve or stewed fruit.